SolarSistim/Quickdash/README.md

 ## Upgrading from Quickdash-v1.0.1-release to Quickdash-v1.0.2-release

-There are no progammatic backup/restore features as of yet.
+There are no programmatic backup/restore features as of yet.
 The JSON config file in v1.0.1, board-data.json, is an entirely different format than in v1.0.2, which necessitates manually moving the links from the old JSON file to the new JSON file.

 I have a backup/restore feature planned for future releases.